 For all new studentships, where funding is provided on a training grant or a research grant, a nomination form is no longer required in advance of the student starting.
 Student details should be submitted within a month of starting through the Je-S Studentship Details Portal (SDP).
 Details of the project and any CASE partner should be submitted along with the student details, through the SDP.

 Data should be submitted via the 'Add New Document' option - select 'NERC', then 'Studentship Details', then one of eight categories: NERC CDT; NERC DTP; NERC Industrial CASE Studentships; NERC MTG Scheme; NERC Open CASE Studentship; NERC Project Studentship; NERC Research Studentship (Algorithm); NERC Research Studentship (Directed).

 Updating student details data

 Data should be updated as required during the course of the studentship, in particular changes to the students email address, so NERC can contact them.
 Updates should be made where a student terminates or there is a change of supervisor or involvement of a new CASE/project partner.
-Where changes are made to the expected submission date, beyond the standard four years from the start date (due to abeyance, maternity, part-time working, etc.) supervisors should contact the NERC Research Careers team (details shown below) to explain the requirement for the extension (until this detail can be recorded on the Je-S SDP screens).
+Where changes are made to the expected submission date, beyond the standard four years from the start date (due to abeyance, maternity, part-time working, etc.) supervisors should contact the NERC Talent & Skills Team (details shown below) to explain the requirement for the extension (until this detail can be recorded on the Je-S SDP screens).